Kinto/kinto/docs/installation.rst

 Server using Docker
 -------------------

-Install docker:

-On Ubuntu you can do:
+Install docker, for example on Ubuntu:

 ::